SobczakArtur/teardownappv1/README.md

 This project is fully containerized using **Docker** and **Docker Compose**,
 allowing you to easily run both the Spring Boot application and a MySQL database locally.

+This version does not include authentication or authorization, making it simple to run and test.

 ---